starship/starship/docs/vi-VN/config/README.md

 The `nim` module shows the currently installed version of [Nim](https://nim-lang.org/).
 Mặc định module sẽ được hiển thị nếu có bất kì điều kiện nào dưới đây thoả mãn:

-- Đường dẫn hiện tại chứa một tập tin `nim.cfg`
+- The current directory contains a `nim.cfg` file
 - The current directory contains a file with the `.nim` extension
 - The current directory contains a file with the `.nims` extension
 - The current directory contains a file with the `.nimble` extension